A House Like a Lotus

-A House Like a Lotus (ISBN 0-374-33385-8) is a 1984 young adult novel by Madeleine L'Engle.
-Its protagonist is sixteen-year-old Polly O'Keefe, whose friend and mentor, Maximiliana Horne, has sent her on a trip to Greece and Cyprus.
+A House Like a Lotus (ISBN 0-374-33385-8) is a 1984 young adult novel by American author Madeleine L'Engle.
+Its protagonist is sixteen-year-old Polly O'Keefe, whose friend and mentor, Maximiliana Horne (Max), has sent her on a trip to Greece and Cyprus.
 As she travels, Polly must come to terms with a recent traumatic event involving Max.
 The history of Polly's relationship with Max is told in flashback over the course of the novel.
 The use of double quotes distinguishes the present, whereas single quotes indicate flashbacks from the past.